Baton Rouge mayor seeking new management for city parking

 Rates will increase according to the mayor-president's office.
 The additional money will be used to pay for private maintenance and enforcement.

-Currently, many parking meters are broken or missing in downtown.
+Currently, many parking meters are broken or missing in the downtown area.
 That, along with lax enforcement, allows individuals to hog parking spaces all day without consequences.

-"The parking meters are designed so you have more turnover," said Darryl Gissel, Chief Administrative Officer for the Mayor-President.
-"Part of the problem businesses have in the downtown area is if some comes and parks all day, then their customers have nowhere to park."
+"The new parking meters are designed so you have more turnover," said Darryl Gissel, Chief Administrative Officer for the Mayor-President.
+"Part of the problem businesses have in the downtown area is if someone comes and parks all day, then their customers have nowhere to park."

 Gissel said he hopes the new technology is installed and operating by the end of the year.